 For Casual Employees:

-• If the ordinary rate is $30/hour, the casual is paid: $30 × 1.25 = $37.50/hour
+• Loaded rate: $30 × 1.25 = $37.50/hour

-Personal Leave (Sick Leave) for Casuals
+Personal/Carer’s Leave for Casuals

 Entitlement